Getting Started with xPack Windows Build Tools

 Overview

-xPack Windows Build Tools is a standalone binary distribution of Windows Build Tools, aimed at reproducible builds.
+xPack Windows Build Tools is a standalone Windows binary distribution of Windows Build Tools, aimed at reproducible builds.

-What are reproducible builds?
+What are reproducible operations?

 Windows Build Tools is a Windows specific package, customised for the requirements of the Eclipse CDT managed build projects.
 It includes a recent version of GNU make and a recent version of BusyBox, which provides a convenient implementation for sh